-Data is the lifeblood of the finance industry.
-Consumer data reveals key insights into how customers behave, which allows financial organisations to provide better solutions and services to match customers’ needs.
-Internal data sources can also reveal how a company is performing, outlining whether existing efforts (such as their current dunning strategies) are having the desired impact.
+As digital transformations and the emergence of neobanking continue to alter the finance industry, data analysis is becoming an increasingly essential component of process optimisation.
+Consumer data reveals key insights into how customers behave, which allows organisations to provide better solutions and services that match customers’ needs.
+Likewise, internal data sources can reveal how a company is performing, outlining whether existing efforts (such as their current dunning strategies) are having the desired impact and best serving clients.

-The benefits are wide-ranging.
-By moving data to the cloud, companies can streamline their data processing and increase their productivity while cutting the cost of maintenance.
-Financial leaders will therefore be able to deliver actionable insights, and make informed decisions in a timely manner.
+The benefits are wide-ranging; by moving data to a cloud-native system, companies can streamline their data processing and increase their productivity while cutting the cost of system maintenance.
+Financial leaders will therefore be able to deliver actionable insights and make informed decisions with increased timeliness.

 Consider the following points:

 - A report by Gartner indicates that approximately 45% of the tech companies who have invested in large infrastructure projects will move from traditional systems to cloud-based systems by 2025.

 - According to Deloitte, “The cloud is both a means to and an important consequence of data modernisation”.

 - McKinsey statistics show that even with a data-architecture roadmap in place, almost half of banks still have disparate data models.